kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 - Distributed training for TensorFlow, XGboost, JAX, and PaddlePaddle will be added after initial implementation.
 - Migrate Kubeflow V1 controller to use `JobSet`.
+- Propose the migration mechanisms / ways from Kubeflow Training v1 to v2.
+We will create dedicated KEP for customers migration.
+- Propose the changes to Kubeflow Training Python SDK.
+After controller implementation, we will propose changes to the `kubeflow-training` SDK.

 ## Design Details